michielvha/edgectl/readme.md

 - [ ] Auto Bootstrap ArgoCD for automated dev setup
   - [ ] Add helm chart to directory on host with rke2 helm integration

+- [ ] Some kind of debug command that will verify connectivity etc, when an install fails..?

 ### Pipeline
 - [x] update gitVersion to be like chartFetch with release branch strategy